vmware/singleton/CONTRIBUTING.md

 ### Set Signature

-Set Signature in Github, refer https://help.github.com/en/articles/about-commit-signature-verification#gpg-commit-signature-verification
+Set Signature in Github, refer to https://help.github.com/en/articles/about-commit-signature-verification#gpg-commit-signature-verification, after done, please use command 'git commit -S' to add signature to your commit.

 ### Setup CI Pipeline
 Singleton uses Travis-ci as CI framework to help contributors to test their code change as early as possible.
 Some configurations need to be done to setup CI pipeline in your forked repository.